neuluce/ninjaCap-support/README.md

 This repository provides information about the ninjaCap 3D-printed headcaps for fNIRS measurements, including instructions for providing probe designs and additional relevant information.
 If you have an issue or feature suggestion, [create a new issue](https://github.com/neuluce/ninjaCap-support/issues/new).

-The 3D-printed headcaps are currently in a limited beta test, with probe holders for TechEn fibrers.
+The 3D-printed headcaps are currently in a limited beta test, with probe holders for TechEn fibers.

 ## Probe Configuration